 You are probably here because you would like to buy a machine vision system and want to understand the difference between CCD and CMOS image sensors.
 It is also more likely that you have heard the term CMOS more often.
-So, what is a CCD and a CMOS image sensor and how do they differ?
+So, what is this battle between CCD Vs CMOS sensors all about, know what is a CCD and a CMOS image sensor in detail and how do they differ?

 What are CCD imaging sensors?